A Brief History of U.S. Presidents & Technology

 While these technologies shape the world we live in today, it’s paramount to remember that every invention started as just a small idea or single line of code.

-At Juni Learning, we help your students turn their creative ideas into reality by putting down their first line of code.
-We offer award-winning, private, online computer science and math programs with carefully selected instructors who will cater their teaching style just for your child and their goals.
-Check out our wide catalog of courses for aspiring inventors, ages 8-18, to start learning today.
+At Juni Learning, we help your students turn their creative ideas into reality by teaching them real-world skills they can use today.
+We offer award-winning, private, group and self study online courses.
+Check out our online courses for aspiring inventors, ages 7-18, to start learning today.